Salah Zulfikar: Legacy

 Zulfikar's enduring status as an iconic Egyptian was formally recognized by Egypt's government in the form of two of the highest civilian decorations and one military decoration.
 He was one of Egypt's heroes in its battle against the occupation while serving in the police.
 Ahmed Zulfikar spoke about his father in a 1994 press release:

 He was admired by fellow policemen of his generation and the generations followed (Zulfikar was a professor in Police Academy) for his bravery.
 His courage as a veteran national hero during his service as a policeman earned him a respectable reputation through the whole militarized spectrum.

 In the Cairo Citadel, a big photo of Salah Zulfikar and his colleagues stands in the police museum, in honor of the heroes of the 1952 battle of Ismailia against the British.
 This battle's day is celebrated as the National police day on 25 January from every year.

 Zulfikar was one of the most respected actors of his generation.
 Cairo cinematic figures admired him for his extreme discipline, his dignity, his integrity, and because of his talents as an actor, his strength as a leader, throughout his illustrious career.
 This particular rare parallel success in both acting and film production earned him the title of "The Genius".
-All-time favorite co-star in film, television and on stage, long-time friend, Laila Taher stated in a press release that, "He was a gentleman, he treated everyone who worked with him as if they’re family, God had granted him respect, humility, and shouldering responsibility.
+All-time favorite co-star in film, television and on stage, long-time friend, Laila Taher stated in a press release: "He was a gentleman, he treated everyone who worked with him as if they're family, God had granted him respect, humility, and shouldering responsibility.
 He was a bold and courageous man that feared no one.
 Salah Zulfikar spoke on Egyptian youth in an Egyptian Television interview in 1985:

-Salah Zulfikar is a cultural icon with enduring popularity.
+He is a cultural icon with enduring popularity.
 His rise to national attention in the 1960s had a profound effect on Egyptian culture.
 His collaborations to social issues earned him prominence throughout the Arab world.
 Zulfikar was also considered a male sex symbol.
-Egyptian actress Bushra stated: "Salah Zulfikar [was] my fairy tale "knight of dreams" (A title he owned from the early 1960s)".
+Egyptian actress Bushra stated: "Salah Zulfikar [was] my fairy tale "knight of dreams" (a title he owned from the 1960s)."
 He appeared opposite many of the most popular actresses of their time.
 Mariam Fakhreddine was a favorite actress of his to work with, and he partnered with her in thirteen films.
 He starred with Nelly in seven features.
 Shadia and Sabah worked with him six times, and he was paired with Soad Hosny in five productions.
 Nadia Lutfi, Huda Sultan and Mervat Amin worked with him four times.
 He also starred with each of Magda, Zubaida Tharwat and Hind Rostom in three productions, and he was paired twice with each of Faten Hamama and Naglaa Fathi.